 (Did I say she only has three?
 Technically, the big boy on the end belongs to me.
 However, he thinks he is one of Colleen’s babies because he has so much fun playing at her house and she loves him like one of her own.
 She’s an awesome aunt too!)

 These are two of my favorite American Paint Company colors—Lincoln’s Hat and Beach Glass—along with my favorite APC product, Silver Mica.

 I love using APC products because they are all-natural, easy to use and make every piece I paint look like a beautiful work of art.
-But what really makes American Paint Company special is the awesome community of “paintriots” and the great advice, tips and ideas they share on this blog and the APC Facebook page.

 I started by giving Grandma’s table a good scrubbing.
 Then I applied a thick base coat of Beach Glass all over, including inside the drawer.
 Next, I painted a thinner coat of Lincoln’s Hat.
 I started wet-distressing the table using a damp washcloth.
 Some areas looked really pretty with the turquoise Beach Glass swirling through the black Lincoln’s Hat, but some areas zapped the paint all the way down to the bare wood.